 - Your stoma will probably be swollen.
-It may take several weeks or months for your stoma to shrink to its permanent size. - You may have small tubes called stents inserted during surgery that extend out of your stoma and ensure the flow of urine into your pouch.
-The stents are typically left in place anywhere from 5 days to 2 weeks depending on the surgeon's preference.
-Do not cut or remove these stents on your own. - Urine will begin flowing from your stoma immediately after surgery.
-At first, the urine may have a slight reddish color.
-After a few days, the urine should return to its normal color. - You may see mucous in your urine as the urine collects in your pouch.
-The mucous comes from the segment of intestine that was used to form your conduit.
+It may take several weeks for your stoma to shrink to its permanent size. - You will have small tubes called stents inserted during surgery that extend out of your stoma and ensure the flow of urine into your pouch.
+The stents are typically left in place anywhere from 5 days to 4 weeks depending on the surgeon's preference.
+Do not cut or remove these stents on your own. - Urine will begin flowing from the stents coming out of your stoma immediately after surgery.
+The stents will be removed by your healthcare provider at a time determined by your Consultant Urologist.
+At first, the urine may have a slight reddish colour.
+After a few days, the urine should return to its normal colour. - You may see mucus in your urine as the urine collects in your pouch.
+The mucus comes from the segment of intestine that was used to form your conduit.